Fábio Soares

-Fábio Soares dos Santos (born 3 December 2004) is a Brazilian footballer who plays as a forward for Ferroviária.
+Fábio Soares dos Santos (born 3 December 2004), sometimes known as Fau, is a Brazilian footballer who plays as a forward for Ferroviária.

 Career

 Born in Laje, Bahia, Fábio Soares was a Vitória youth graduate.
 He made his first team debut on 22 March 2023, coming on as a half-time substitute in a 2–1 away loss to Campinense, for the year's Copa do Nordeste.

 On 25 October 2023, after returning to the under-20s, Fábio Soares renewed his contract with the Leão da Barra until March 2026.
 Definitely promoted to the main squad in January 2024, he made his Série A debut on 20 June of that year, replacing Luan in a 4–2 home win over Atlético Mineiro.

+On 10 June 2025, Fábio Soares joined Ferroviária on a contract until July 2027.